 While we think resort hopping is a great way to experience other resorts and their amenities staying at more than one Disney resort only really works for a vacation that is 6 Days or more.
-Preferable you would choose 2 resorts, over 10 days.
+Preferably you would choose 2 resorts, over 10 days.
 The biggest part of planning a split stay at Disney is making sure everything is linked up in the My Disney Experience or Disney website.
-From your Disney park tickets to your dining plan, to any resorts, to booking the magical express to and from your arrival and departure resorts.
+From your Disney park tickets to your dining plan to knowing your arrival and departure resorts.
 Why is this such a big deal?
 Because if you do this right, the rest of your vacation, you just show up!
-No more heavy lifting required.
+No more heavy lifting is required.

 How to stay at Multiple Disney Resorts in One Vacation?